Key takeaways:

 Members: Your genotype for rs34983651 is —.

-The BPA that isn’t metabolized through glucuronidation usually gets taken care of through SULT1A1.
+SULT1A1 gene: encodes a sulfotransferase enzyme that is part of phase II detoxification.
+Any bisphenol not metabolized through glucuronidation usually gets taken care of through the SULT1A1 pathway and sulfation.[ref]
 Mouse studies show that obese livers are less able to sulfate BPA than lean mice.
 “Taken together these findings establish a profoundly reduced capacity of BPA elimination via sulfonation in obese or diabetic individuals and in those with fatty or cirrhotic livers versus individuals with healthy livers.”[ref][ref]

 Check your genetic data for rs9282861 or i6018900 (23andMe v4):